homiak/pegasus/README.md

-The mod is created by Scottii and based on "Animalia" (by ElCeejo) and on "Dragon Uisge (waterdragon)"(by Scottii).
+The mod is created by Scottii and based on "Animalia" (by ElCeejo) and on "Draigh-Uisge (waterdragon)"(by Scottii).